Our service workforce is made up of the following:

 Provide administrative support to Educational Psychologists and support the functioning of Educational Psychology Service teams through direct work with EP team managers.

-Educational Psychology Service Performance Monitoring & Projects Officer
+Educational Psychology Service Performance Monitoring and Projects Officer

 Lead & manage large and complex projects within the service.
-Design & implement the provision of regular management/performance information & service level monitoring data.
+Design & implement the provision of regular management/performance information and service level monitoring data.